ryan-p-randall/ryan-p-randall.github.io/_notes/Note-taking/Obsidian/obsidian-plugins.md

 Other themes, such as Chris Geiser's [Shimmering Focus](https://github.com/chrisgrieser/shimmering-focus/), rely on it as a common interface for their own theme settings.

 Depending on the theme, this plugin will allow you to specify things like various colors, fonts, font sizes, how backlinks are displayed, and whether to hide or display entire sections of the app interface.
+For instance, I mostly use the Shimmer Focus theme, but as seen in the screenshot at the first section of this note, I've changed the font and colors to be closer to [[Daybreak theme|Daybreak]], my preferred theme.

 ### Periodic Notes

 Obsidian has a built-in [Daily notes plugin](https://help.obsidian.md/Plugins/Daily+notes), which might be sufficient for many people.

 Liam Cain's [Periodic Notes plugin](https://github.com/liamcain/obsidian-periodic-notes) adds the ability to create weekly, monthly, quarterly, or yearly notes, each with different templates.
 You can see and navigate these in the Calendar pane, and even create new ones directly by clicking on that day or week.

+You can customize the format for note titles at each level, as well as other settings.
+I'll likely make a separate note detailing how I have this plugin set up eventually.

 ### Tasks